Epiretinal membrane typically occurs after age 50 and is most common among people > 75.

 Most cases are idiopathic.

 Symptoms may include blurred vision or distorted vision (eg, straight lines may appear wavy).
 Many patients say that it seems like they are looking through plastic wrap or cellophane.
-Diagnosis is by funduscopy.
-Fluorescein angiography and optical coherence tomography may also be helpful.
+Diagnosis is by funduscopy and optical coherence tomography.

 Most people need no treatment.
 If problems with vision are significant, the membrane can be removed surgically with vitrectomy and membrane peel.